-See our Developer Reference for API documentation and details on the relevant classes and members.
+See Developer Reference for API documentation and details on the relevant classes and members.

-The OVRHapticsClip(AudioClip audioClip, int channel = 0) constructor allows applications to read in a audio clip and generate haptics clips that correspond in strength to the audio clip’s amplitude (i.e., volume).
-You may use monophonic audio clips, or access the left or right channel of a stereo audio clip with the optional channel parameter (default 0 = left stereo/mono, 1 = right stereo).
-See the Unity Scripting Reference for more information.
+The OVRHapticsClip(AudioClip audioClip, int channel = 0) constructor allows applications to read an audio clip and generate haptics clips that correspond in strength to the audio clip’s amplitude (i.e., volume).
+You can use monophonic audio clips or access the left or right channel of a stereo audio clip with the optional channel parameter (default 0 = left stereo/mono, 1 = right stereo).
+See the Unity Scripting Reference documentation for more information.

 We generally recommend AudioClip-generated haptics clips for static sound effects such as gunshots or music that do not vary at runtime.
 However, you may wish to write your own code to pipe the audio output of an audio source in realtime to a OVRHapticsClip, allowing you near-realtime conversion of audio into corresponding haptics data.

 It is important to keep your sample pipeline at around the right size.
-Assuming a haptic frequency of 320 Hz and an application frame rate of 90 Hz, we recommend targeting a buffer size of around 10 clips per frame.
-This allows you to play 3-4 haptics clips per frame, while preserving a buffer zone to account for any asynchronous interruptions.
+Assuming a haptic frequency of 320 Hz and an application frame rate of 90 Hz, we recommend targeting a buffer size of around ten clips per frame.
+This allows you to play three to four haptics clips per frame, while preserving a buffer zone to account for any asynchronous interruptions.
 The more bytes you queue, the safer you are from interruptions, but you add additional latency before newly queued vibrations will be played.